andyfangzheng/Kernel-Coherence-Encoders/README.md

-# DS-MS-Thesis
+# Kernel Coherence Encoder
-This is a writing draft for Thesis paper of Data Science Master's program
+This is a writing draft for my Thesis paper of Data Science Master's program at WPI